 Materials and Methods: A computer application, Burn Percentage Calculation (BPC), was developed based on image segmentation algorithm called Grabcut This image processing tool extracted an object of interest out of the background by using differences of pixel color and contrast in the image.
 The probabilistic models of being foreground and background were created to distinguish object pixels from the rest of the input image.
 The BPC application effectively extracted patient's body parts and burn wounds from the background.
-By mapping to Lund and Browder chart in the application, the wound area in a unit of percent total body surface area (%TBSA) was obtained.
-To validate the application, 10 plastic surgery residents were assigned to assess burn wound areas from 5 digital photographs using BPC application compared to conventional Lund and Browder chart
+By mapping to Lund and Browder chart in the application, 10 plastic surgery residents were assigned to assess burn wound areas from 5 digital photographs using BPC application compared to conventional Lund and Browder chart.